hollow-earth/careerlens/README.md

 python -m playwright install firefox

 ### LLM Requirements
 The default configuration uses a local LLM through Ollama.
 The model is configurable, so hardware requirements and performance will vary depending on the model selected.
+The minimum recommended amount of VRAM is 4GB, as the default model `qwen3.5:4b` uses 3.4GB of RAM.

-I have had particularly good results with `hf.co/unsloth/Qwen3.8-27B-GGUF:UD-Q3_K_XL`, although this model is relatively demanding and requires a GPU with approximately 16 GB of VRAM.
+I have had particularly good results with hf.co/unsloth/Qwen3.8-27B-GGUF:UD-Q3_K_XL, although this model is relatively demanding and is best suited to a GPU with approximately 16 GB of VRAM.
 Due to a current issue with Ollama's Hugging Face model integration, installing this model may require additional manual steps.
 It is therefore not the default configuration.

 On my system, using an AMD Radeon RX 9070 XT (16 GB VRAM), a single job entry takes approximately 15 seconds to process.

 Each evaluation can involve a substantial amount of context.
-With three resumes and one job posting, approximately 8,000 tokens may be processed per evaluation.
+For example, with three resumes and one job posting, approximately 8,000 tokens may be processed per evaluation.
 CareerLens currently allows up to 16,000 tokens of context to provide some headroom for larger inputs.

 A smaller model can be used if the default configuration is too demanding for your hardware.
 Performance and recommendation quality will vary depending on the model selected.

-## What It does
+## What It Does
 CareerLens automates much of the tedious work involved in a modern job search:

 - Scrapes job postings from supported job sources